tom-seddon/ghouls-revenge/docs/ghouls-revenge.md

     CHAIN"TMERGE"

 You'll be asked to specify the name of a file to load.
-If using DFS, simply swap to another Ghouls Party disk and enter `GPTIMES` to load its best times; otherwise, you can enter * commands by entering something beginning with `*`.
-(For example, with ADFS, you'll need to do the usual `*MOUNT` business.)
+You can also enter a * command by entering something beginning with `*`.
+(You'll need this with ADFS if swapping disks.)

 Once the file has loaded, you'll be prompted to reinsert the Ghouls Party disk and enter `Y`.
 Again, you can enter * commands by entering